Dr. Chirag Shah

 I'm an Associate Professor of Information Science and an affiliate member of Computer Science at Rutgers University.
 My research interests include studies of interactive information retrieval/seeking, especially those involving social and collaborative aspects.
 I study social media and data generated by wearable devices as kinds of signals that can help us understand and impact human behaviors.
 My work falls under and uniquely connects Computer Science, Data Science, and Information Science.

-I received my PhD from the School of Information & Library Science (SILS) at UNC Chapel Hill.
-I hold an MTech, Computer Science & Engineering from IIT Madras, India and an MS, Computer Science from UMass Amherst.
-I have published and talked extensively on topics related to social and collaborative information seeking, including a new book published by Springer.
+I received my PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
+I hold an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
+I have published and talked extensively on topics related to social and collaborative information seeking, including a book published by Springer.
 My detailed Curriculum Vitae can be found here .